 2. Sketch library

 After implementing the design system in the production codebase, we created resources for our product designers.
-We use Sketch for mockup creation, so I created Sketch libraries to share components across the design team.
-Sketch libraries allow designers to grab a component—e.g. button—with a predefined style and use it across files.
+I created a Sketch library to use as a single source of truth for design assets across the design team.
+The library allows designers to grab a component—e.g. button—with a predefined style and use it across files.
 This ensures consistent UI and negates the need to recreate the same components with each mockup.

 3. Design system site